lingchenmsot/architecture-center/docs/guide/technology-choices/data-store-comparison.md

 - **Skill set**.
 Are there particular programming languages, operating systems, or other technology that your team is particularly adept at using?
 Are there others that would be difficult for your team to work with?
 - **Clients** Is there good client support for your development languages?

+The following sections compare various data store models in terms of workload profile, data types, and example use cases.

 ## Relational database management systems (RDBMS)